wet-boew-wem/wetkit-search/README.md

 WetKit Search
 =============
-Indexes and searches site content for Drupal WEM.
+Indexes and searches site content for Drupal WxT.

 Key Features
 * Integration with ApacheSolr